GabiAnderson/HackerRank-30-Days-of-Code/README.md

 ### Daily Uploads

 Please note that my submissions will (hopefully) be uploaded daily, corresponding to the unlocking schedule of the challenges.
 The challenges are locked until their given day at 9 AM, and I will promptly upload my solutions as they become available and I complete them.
-I will always strive to have the challenge completed the day it is released but sometimes I may not upload the solution the same day though I will be stiving to do so.
+I will always strive to have the challenge completed the day it is released but sometimes I may not upload the solution the same day though I will be striving to do so.